Why eradicate stoats?

 King C. M. & J.E.
 Moody J. E. 1982a.
 The biology of the stoat (Mustela erminea) in the National Parks of New Zealand: I. General introduction.
 New Zealand Journal of Zoology, 1982, Vol. 9: 49-56

-Mustelids are extremely nervous, aggressive and secretive.
-If you see a stoat, ferret or weasel please call us on
+Stoats are extremely nervous, aggressive, and secretive.
+If you see one please call us on